patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 * LIBSRC directory contains the configured libraries.
 Each file includes one of the files from LIB.
 Only this file should be modified and build.
 ## Libraries organisation (in LIB directory)
 Each library consists of 3 files:
 * The source file (.S), contains the code of sub-routines.
-This files must be included (USE) to be used if the linker is not used.
+This files must be included (USE) if you do not use the linker.
 If the linker is used the file must not be included.
 * The definitions associated with the library (.H.S), contains constants and macro needed to use the libraries.
 This file must be include (use) before the .S inclusion to use the library.
 * The library entry points (.E.S) for the linker.
 Need to be include to use the library if you use the linker.
 A librarie is configured be setting macro variables after .H.S inclusion and before including the .S file.